GriffinLovato/Templates/README.md

 # Templates
-A place where I make templates.
+A place where I make various templates.
+These are all for Sage Ridge School.